RobertPienaar/HT_virus_screening/README.md

 More information on PoolingScreen can be found in the "PoolingScreen" directory.

-## Second approach - Virus screening by mapping
+## Second approach - Virus screening by high-throughput mapping and visualisation

 This pipeline is not fully automated and is segmented into three parts, 1) high-throughput read mapping and filtering for multiple samples and reference sequences, 2) visualisation of reference sequence annotations, and 3) high-throughput visualisation of BAM files as a heatmap.